 Over 230,000 men will be diagnosed with prostate cancer this year.
 By measuring disease aggressiveness, Prolaris allows healthcare professionals and their patients to make personalized treatment decisions.

-According to the National Cancer Institute, about 240,000 American men are diagnosed with prostate cancer and 30,000 men die of the disease each year.
+According to the American Cancer Society, more than 230,000 American men will be diagnosed with prostate cancer and about 30,000 men will die of the disease in 2014.
 Prostate cancer is the second most common type of cancer among men in the U.S., second only to skin cancer.
-The average age at the time of diagnosis is 70, and it is rarely found in men younger than 45.
+The average age at the time of diagnosis is 66, and it is rarely found in men younger than 45.

 The disease develops in a man’s prostate gland, which is a small (walnut-sized) gland in the reproductive system located under the bladder and in front of the rectum.
-This gland makes part of the seminal fluid that carries sperm out of the body during ejaculation.
+This gland makes part of the seminal fluid that protects and nourishes sperm as it is carried out of the body during ejaculation.

-The prostate surrounds the urethra, the tube that carries urine from the bladder to the penis.
+The prostate surrounds the urethra, the tube that carries sperm and urine out of the body through the penis.
 Because of that, one common sign of prostate problems is difficulty in urinating.

 What Causes Prostate Cancer?

 It is not yet known what specifically causes prostate cancer.
 However, there are some common risk factors that may increase the chance of developing the disease.

 Factors that Result in a Higher Risk of Prostate Cancer Include:*

 - Age — about 60% of prostate cancers are in men over the age of 65

 - Ethnicity — African-American men are at a higher risk of developing prostate cancer